 The most disturbing aspect of these pictures is that they often portray men as the only ones having interaction with the children, with a few exceptions:

 The wife and mother being portrayed as always in the kitchen is one thing, but is the woman even part of the family?
 When it’s time to give gifts to children or instruct them, why is she not there?
-Why is she not consulted and a part of the child-raising and family interactions?
-There have been other pictures of the mother present but typically only during the structured family study, and you see far too many like these that show just the father interacting with the children, with the mother in the kitchen.
+Why is she not a part of the child-raising and family interactions?
+There have been other pictures of the mother present, but typically only during the structured family study, and you see far too many like these that show just the father interacting with the children, with the mother in the kitchen.

 Don’t get me wrong; I’m all for keeping a clean house and for women working hard to take care of their families and whatever domestic chores need to be done, as mentioned above.
-If there is a couple who have agreed between them that the wife does the dishes while the husband handles other chores, that’s absolutely their decision and I respect that.
+If there is a couple who have agreed between them that the wife does the dishes while the husband handles other chores, that’s absolutely their decision, and I respect that.

-Acting as if the husband is the only capable one in the home and the only parent in the home is a form of domestic violence, in my opinion.
+Acting as if the husband is the only capable one in the home, and the only parent in the home, is a form of domestic violence, in my opinion.
 The wife should not be relegated to the position of domestic servant; it’s bad enough that this is her “place” when her husband is studying or relaxing, but to put her in the background when the children are involved is unacceptable.